-7.16.6.2 Brownout detection
+7.17.6.2 Brownout detection

-The LPC11U1x includes four levels for monitoring the voltage on the V{DD} pin.
+The LPC11U2x includes four levels for monitoring the voltage on the V{DD} pin.
 If this voltage falls below one of the four selected levels, the BOD asserts an interrupt signal to the NVIC.
-This signal can be enabled for interrupt in the Interrupt Enable Register in the NVIC in order to cause a CPU interrupt; if not, software can monitor the signal by reading a dedicated status register.
+This signal can be enabled for interrupt in the Interrupt Enable Register in the NVIC to cause a CPU interrupt.
+Alternatively, software can monitor the signal by reading a dedicated status register.
 Four additional threshold levels can be selected to cause a forced reset of the chip.

-7.16.6.3 Code security (Code Read Protection - CRP)
+7.17.6.3 Code security (Code Read Protection - CRP)

-This feature of the LPC11U1x allows user to enable different levels of security in the system so that access to the on-chip flash and use of the Serial Wire Debugger (SWD) and In-System Programming (ISP) can be restricted.
-When needed, CRP is invoked by programming a specific pattern into a dedicated flash location.
+CRP provides different levels of security in the system so that access to the on-chip flash and use of the Serial Wire Debugger (SWD) and In-System Programming (ISP) can be restricted.
+Programming a specific pattern into a dedicated flash location invokes CRP.
 IAP commands are not affected by the CRP.

 In addition, ISP entry via the PIO0_1 pin can be disabled without enabling CRP.
-For details see the LPC11U1x user manual.
+For details, see the LPC11Uxx user manual.